wwt/dcauto-study-resources/docs/sections/section_2.md

     !!! tip "tips"
         - Spend plenty of time working with ACI both programmatically _and_ in the APIC GUI.
         - The [ACI visore tool](https://www.cisco.com/c/en/us/support/docs/cloud-systems-management/application-policy-infrastructure-controller-apic/118839-technote-visore-00.html "ACI visore tool"){target=_blank} provides a great way to understand relationships between ACI objects in the MIT.
         - The [ACI API Inspector](https://aci-prog-lab.ciscolive.com/lab/pod1/references/find-object "ACI API Inspector"){target=_blank} vastly simplifies the process to construct REST payloads for ACI.
-We recommend that you spend plenty of time observing how you can use APIC GUI interactions, via the API Inspector, to construct REST payloads within Python.
+We recommend that you spend plenty of time observing how you can use APIC GUI interactions, via the API Inspector, to build REST payloads within Python.

 ## On to Section 3.0